mcd500/teep-device/docs/building_with_docker.md

 $ git submodule update --init --recursive
 ```

-Match the user privilege with the one used in container to prevent permission errors when editing sources.
-Container uses build-user account with 1000:1000.
+Match the user privilege with the one used in the container to prevent permission errors when editing sources.
+Container uses a build-user account with 1000:1000.

 ```sh
 $ sudo chown -R 1000:1000 teep-device/